John Portsmouth Football Club Westwood: Charity and publicity

 In 2003 Westwood was featured in the BBC Television Social anthropology project Video Nation.

 A photo reportage entitled Fan de foot.
 So British! by Paris-based photographer Andrew McLeish about men, passion and football, focussing on Westwood, won the French magazine Paris Match's 2004 "Prix du Public" competition for photography students.

 In September 2007 he played in the Premier League All Stars on Sky Sports, playing as a celebrity fan for Portsmouth.

 He featured on the cover of Chuck Culpepper's 2007 book, Up Pompey, an American's take on English football fans.

-Westwood had an informal interview with Nigel Farage on GB News in 2022, and was a guest on COPA90 show "The Football Virgin" Hosted by Maya Jama.
+Westwood had an informal interview with Nigel Farage on GB News in 2022.

 National Portrait Gallery

 In 2008 a portrait of Westwood by artist Karl Rudziak won the Portsmouth Open Art Competition.
 In February 2009 it was accepted for the BP Portrait Awards exhibition at the National Portrait Gallery in London, where it was on display from June until September.
 On 28 September 2009 the exhibition began a national tour, starting at the Southampton City Art Gallery.
 Not surprisingly, the Southampton FC supporters did not give the display a warm welcome.
 Rudziak commented that during the sittings for the portrait, he began to understand that Westwood's tattoos and costume were not simply an attention seeking display but a way of externalising his deep passion for Portsmouth F.C. and reflecting his inner self.